kensho-technologies/graphql-compiler/docs/source/index.rst

 - All queries start with a vertex and branch to other vertices using **vertex fields**.
 - **Directives** such as, :code:`@output` and :code:`@filter`, specify the semantics of a query.

-..

-    - :code:`@output` indicates which properties to emit.
+  :code:`@output` indicates which properties to emit and :code:`@filter` specifies a filter operation.
-    - :code:`@filter` specifies a filter operation.
-Note that most filter operations require the use use of **runtime parameters**, (e.g. :code:`$continent`), which must be prefixed with :code:`$`.

-Now that we have can use the compiler to emit a query that can be run against the OrientDB database.
+With the query at hand, we can compile it and get the corresponding results from OrientDB.

 .. code:: python